haojie9777/chatgpt-tele-bot/README.md

 </p>

-a telegram bot that allows you to access chatgpt directly without going through the website
+A telegram bot that allows you to access chatgpt directly without going through the website

 # Set Up
 1. Switch to virtual environment